Skip to content

 1. Create a test pattern layer

-2. Assign a Direct mapping to this layer containing all screens that are used within the being calibrated.
+2. Assign a Direct mapping to this layer containing all screens that are used within the MR set being calibrated.

-3. Configure feed output to send content to the LED screen.
+3. Configure your feed outputs to send content to the LED screen.

 4. Create a virtual line up layer.

-5. Assign a Spatial mapping set to Frontplate for this layer.
+5. Assign a spatial mapping set to frontplate as the mapping for this layer.
 This will show the representation of the virtual set and will move/deform during the calibration process.

-1. Open the spatial calibration editor by left clicking spatial calibration from the MR set.
+1. Open the spatial calibration editor by left clicking spatial calibration button on the MR set.

 2. Ensure the correct MR set is selected and the camera being calibrated is the current target.